Characteristics of Families Served by Child Care and Development Fund (CCDF) Based on Preliminary FY 2013 Data

 Child care subsidies help low-income families with children under age 13 pay for child care so that parents can work or participate in training or education activities.
 Parents typically receive subsidies in the form of vouchers that they can use with a provider of their choice–whether a relative, neighbor, child care center, or after-school program.
 States have a great deal of flexibility to establish child care subsidy policies to meet their needs.
 Thus, national data on the characteristics of families served masks a large degree of variation across individual States.

 - Income level.
-Of the families served in FY 2012, 51 percent were below the Federal Poverty Level (FPL), or $19,900 for a family of three.
-Twenty-five percent had incomes between 100 and 150 percent of the FPL, and 13 percent had incomes above 150 percent of FPL.
-The remaining families had invalid or unreported data or a child as head of household.
+Of the families served in FY 2013, 52 percent were below the Federal Poverty Level (FPL), or $19,530 for a family of three.
+Almost 26 percent had incomes between 100 and 150 percent of the FPL, and 13 percent had incomes above 150 percent of FPL.
+The remaining families had invalid or unreported data (4%) or a child as head of household (5%).

 - 11 percent were kindergarten-aged (age 5 years)